He loves me. He loves me not.

 Maybe Ben’s threshold is holding hands in a more secure location.
 The other day, your fingers brushed, and he did not move his hand abruptly.
 That must be it!

-Mark usually talks in monotone or inserts negative phrases as part of his daily routine.
+Mark usually talks in a monotone or inserts negative phrases as part of his daily routine.
 Today, his first sentence had a slightly higher inflection, especially when he uttered my name.

 Didn’t that sound delightful?
 That was like music in my ears.
+Those romantic cues are ways to make an avoidant go for you.
+Subtle signs which you should read properly.

 6. Stop, Look and Listen